 The Group benefits from its scale and diversity.
 The Group's portfolio of diversified industrial assets comprises over 150 mining and metallurgical facilities, offshore oil production facilities, farms and agricultural facilities.
-The Group's growth prospects are underpinned by volume increases in its industrial base, which, in turn, will enhance marketing opportunities.
+The Group's growth prospects are underpinned by a significant industrial base, which, in turn, enhances marketing opportunities.